ruslanlap/CommunityPowerToysRunPlugin-QuickNotes/README.md

 - 📋 **Clipboard Integration** - Copy notes with a single click
 - 🔄 **Undo Delete** - Restore recently deleted notes
 - 💾 **Simple Backup** - Create backups of your notes collection
+- 📂 **Custom Storage Folder** - Choose the directory where your notes live right from PowerToys settings (thanks @ShiSui97x!)

 ## 🔧 Usage